 They:

-Identify permit triggers early
+Identify permit requirements early in the design phase

 Coordinate filings before construction begins